+One of the common questions that come to mind is how to see hidden pages on a website?
 There are several reasons why your website pages might be hidden from you and search engines.
-When you build a website using the popular CMS, the software produces a large number of files that interact with each other to exchange information from one page to another.
+When you build a website using the popular CMS, the software produces many files that interact with each other to exchange information from one page to another.

 As s owner of the website, you may not have the technical knowledge to find these folders on the server or detect what errors the script has caused.
-As a result, the created folders and pages will be there in the background which is not visible from the front end of the site.
+As a result, the created folders and pages will be there in the background, which is not visible from the site’s front end.
 So it is vital to learn how to find all pages on a website!

 What Type of Pages You Would Find on Your Website?